 Participation: Participation is part of your assignments.
 I will have "participation assignments" in class, and the only way to get those points is to be present!
+THAT MEANS IF IT'S GROUP TIME THEN YOU ARE EXPECTED TO CONTRIBUTE AND BE PRESENT IN THE GROUP! (it's not a chance to leave early-some of the best help you can get is from your peers!)

-&lt;sup>1 Many students seem to have an unusually large number of great aunts and uncles to whom they were particularly close, and bosses who are demanding at the precise moment that I give exams.
+1 Many students seem to have an unusually large number of great aunts and uncles to whom they were particularly close, and bosses who are demanding at the precise moment that I give exams.
 Weird, right?